oneminch/Notes/React.md

 ### `useLayoutEffect`

-- `useLayoutEffect` has a similar functionality as `useEffect`, but it fires before the browser repaints the screen.
+- Has a similar functionality as `useEffect`, but it fires before the browser repaints the screen.
+- Runs before the screen is updated.
+    - Doesn't cause flickers, because changes happen before the screen is updated.
+- Can hurt performance.

 ### `useCallback`